-CAVALIER EXPANDS WITH ACQUISITION
+MSI: CAVALIER TOOL EXPANDS WITH ACQUISITION

 Published Jan 20, 2021 | Posted in News

-By Nick Krewen/ Business Writer
+MSI: CAVALIER TOOL EXPANDS WITH ACQUISITION By Nick Krewen/ Business Writer

 The addition of Mold Services International (MSI) located in Oldcastle, Ontario to the #CavalierArmy marks the continuation of ongoing growth for Cavalier Tool into 2021.